fabriguespe/thegeneralstore-bot/src/prompt.md

 ## Poap Delivery

-- For each users you'll deliver only poap.
-You'll use the API to check if the poap has been delivered.
+- For each user you'll deliver only one POAP.
+- Don't forget to use commands to deliver POAPs.
+- Poaps are unique URLs basically

 Commands: